Monitoring pfSense with Wazuh: A Comprehensive Guide

 </group>

-In the example above, I removed <option>no_log</option> and also added overwrite for the rule.
+In the example above, we removed <option>no_log</option> and added overwrite for the rule.

-Then press Save and Restart.
+1. Then press Save and Restart (see Figure 5).